square/bionic/docs/concepts.rst

         return '{greeting} {subject}!!!'.format(greeting, subject).upper()

-If the function has a different ``version`` from the cached value, the cached value will be disregarded.
+If the function has a different ``version`` from the cached value, the cached value will be disregarded and a new value will be recomputed.
 Each subsequent time we change this function, we just increment the version number.

 .. [#f1] Bionic detects changes by hashing all of the fixed entity values, and storing each computed value alongside a hash of all its inputs.